-We have done a literature study concerning one of these algorithms, called Fixed Priority Scheduling with Deferred Preemtion (FPDS) and looked at various aspects of it.
+We have done a literature study on Fixed Priority Scheduling with Deferred Preemption (FPDS) in which we looked at various design and implementation aspects of this type of scheduling.
 In chapter 2 we discuss development considerations while the architectural considerations are dealt with in chapter 3.
 The next chapter, chapter 4, is all about the application domains of FPDS.
 We conclude our report with some small results and notes on the discussion held after our presentation on this subject.